oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 ## Introduction

+In this Lab, you will configure your local workstation to connect with the SQLcl MCP Server.
+You will install and configure VS Code and related extensions, SQLcl, and the SQLcl MCP server.

+This lab will

+*Describe the lab in one or two sentences, for example:* This lab walks you through the Steps to ...

 ### About Product/Technology (Optional)
 Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
+Keep this section fairly concise.
+If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives